d-krupke/cpsat-primer/04_modelling.md

 ### Domains and Combinations

-Next we consider how we can limit the domain of an expression or a list of variables.
-This is useful, if the feasible values/combinations are known in advance, often given in form of a table.
+When optimizing scenarios with predefined feasible values or combinations of variables—often outlined in a table—it is advantageous to directly restrict the domain of an expression or set of variables.

-Imagine you are optimizing a shift schedule for a team of employees.
-You have a table of feasible combinations of employees for each shift, e.g.,
+Consider an example where you are optimizing a shift schedule for a team of employees, and you have a table of feasible combinations for each shift:

 | Employee 1 | Employee 2 | Employee 3 | Employee 4 |
 | ---------- | ---------- | ---------- | ---------- |